agile-ts/documentation/docs/quick_start/Vue.md

     };
 }
 ```
-3️⃣ Here we bind our created State to the Vue Component using the [`bindAgileInstances()`](../packages/vue/features/todo) method,
+3️⃣ Here we bind our created State to the Vue Component using the [`bindAgileInstances()`](../packages/vue/Introduction.md#bindagileinstances) method,
 which merges the passed State `values` into the local `data` object.
 This ensures that the Component rerenders whenever the State `value` mutates.
-Furthermore, the State `value` can be accessed in the html code like a local Vue State.
+Furthermore, the State `value` can be accessed in the `html` code like a local Vue State.
-Unfortunately we haven't manged to make it typesafe yet.
+Unfortunately, we haven't managed to make it typesafe yet.
 But we are working on it.

 ```tsx
 <p>{{sharedState.myFirstState}}</p>
 ```
 4️⃣ After binding the States to the Vue Component (Step 3),
-we can access it like a local State in the html code.
+we can access it like a local State in the `html` code.
 However, the AgileTs State `values` are under the `sharedState` property located
-in order to separate them a little from the local Vue States.
+to separate them a little from the local Vue States.

 ```ts
 MY_FIRST_STATE.set(`Hello World ${++helloWorldCount}`);